yugabyte/yugabyte-db/docs/content/latest/explore/ysql-language-features/pg-extensions.md

 In a read replica setup, install extensions on the primary instance, not on the read replica.
 Once installed, the extension replicates to the read replica.

 You cannot install new extensions in Yugabyte Cloud.
-If you need a database extension that is not pre-bundled with YugabyteDB added to a Yugabyte Cloud cluster, contact [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431) with the names of the cluster and extension, or [reach out on Slack](https://yugabyte-db.slack.com/).
+If you need a database extension that is not pre-bundled with YugabyteDB added to a Yugabyte Cloud cluster, contact {{<support-cloud>}} with the names of the cluster and extension, or [reach out on Slack](https://yugabyte-db.slack.com/).

 ### Install an extension